 Copyright © Paraclete Energy.
 All rights reserved.

 Paraclete Energy produces a Drop-In solution for creating high energy density lithium-ion Silicon batteries with its surface modified Silicon nanoparticles, (SiNPs).
-PE's SiNPs overcome the shortcomings of using silicon in electrodes; namely first cycle energy efficiency, capacity retention, scalability and cost of manufacturing in terms of energy and money.
+PE's SiNPs are compatible with both aqueous and non-aqueous binder systems and all known cathode based chemistries used in commercial production.
+PE's SiNPs overcome shortcomings of using silicon in electrodes; namely first cycle energy efficiency, capacity retention, scalability and cost of manufacturing in terms of energy and money.

 Paraclete Energy works with manufacturers of high performance battery graphite and Li-Ion battery manufacturers to easily incorporate PE's "Drop In" Surface Modified Silicon Nanoparticles into its existing battery electrode film making process.
 Paraclete's Drop-In solution works in both aqueous and non-aqueous processes.